Life Sciences - Cell Biology and Biophysics (LS-CBB)

 LS-CBB 5504 Graduate Virology Credits: 3

-Survey of the molecular biology of animal, plant, and bacterial viruses.
-The course will emphasize the molecular mechanisms of virus replication, viral pathogenesis, and the use of virus as model systems to study mammalian cells.
+Survey of the molecular biology of animal and plant viruses.
+The course will emphasize the molecular mechanisms of virus replication, viral pathogenesis, and the use of viruses as model systems to study cell function.

-LS-CBB 5520 Cell and Molecular Biology II Credits: 3
+LS-CBB 5520 Advanced Principles of Cell Biology Credits: 3

 A presentation of the cellular and subcellular organization and function of eukaryotic cells.
 Discussions will emphasize basic concepts by which structure and functions are integrated.